Ann Bassett: Early life

 Bassett was born to Herb Bassett and Elizabeth Chamberlin Bassett near Browns Park, Colorado in 1878, but grew up in Utah, the second of two daughters.
 Her sister Josie was born in 1874.
 Herb Bassett was 20 years senior to his wife Elizabeth Chamberlain Bassett, and the couple moved to Browns Park some time around the earlier part of 1888.

-Herb Bassett had a profitable cattle ranch that straddled Utah, Wyoming, and Colorado.
-He often did business with notable outlaws of the era such as Butch Cassidy, Harvey "Kid Curry" Logan, and Black Jack Ketchum, selling them horses and beef for supplies.
+The Bassetts had a profitable cattle ranch that straddled Utah, Wyoming, and Colorado.
+They often did business with notable outlaws of the era such as Butch Cassidy, Harvey "Kid Curry" Logan, and Black Jack Ketchum, selling them horses and beef for supplies.
 The park, as Browns Park is known, had been a haven for outlaws long before Butch and the boys started running stolen livestock through there.
 For decades, stolen horses were trailed through the park to thriving mining communities in Eastern Colorado.
-Both Ann and Josie Bassett were attractive young women, well taught by their father in the arts of horse riding, roping, and shooting.
+Both Ann and Josie Bassett were attractive young women, well taught by their mother in the arts of horse riding, roping, and shooting.
 Both were educated early on in prominent boarding schools, and were intelligent and articulate in their speech, but chose to return to the life of ranching.
 Many accounts state the sisters always preferred "cowboying" to being a lady.

 By the time Ann Bassett was 15, she had become involved romantically with Butch Cassidy.
 Her sister Josie was involved with Elzy Lay.
 Outlaws Ben Kilpatrick and Will "News" Carver, who were both later members of the Wild Bunch gang, also dated the sisters.
 These associations were what first exposed Bassett to outlaws.